Varicose Vein Sclerotherapy Treatment: What to Expect

-Although rare, sclerotherapy can be accompanied with unwanted effects including: trapped blood (a small amount of blood becomes trapped within the closed vein), hyperpigmentation of the skin (darkening of the skin), allergic reaction (rash, hives, or anaphylaxis) or infection.
+Although rare, sclerotherapy can be accompanied by unwanted effects including trapped blood (a small amount of blood becomes trapped within the closed vein), hyperpigmentation of the skin (darkening of the skin), allergic reaction (rash, hives, or anaphylaxis), or infection.

 - Injection of the foam bubbles can be irritating to the body and cause symptoms including chest pain and headache.
 We minimize this risk by giving you only a small amount of foam medication per day and by elevating your legs for 10-15 minutes after treatment.

 - Some patients develop “trapped blood” within larger varicose veins days to weeks after treatment.
 This usually presents as a tender, possibly red, firm area.
 It can generally be managed with ice packs and anti-inflammatory medication but we may offer needle drainage of the blood to alleviate pain and minimize the risk of hyperpigmentation.